hypatia-of-sva/alad/README.md

 which will load all extensions with the current context and its device.
 If an extension is not present, its functions will be NULL, check for that.

 The ALC functions are only valid for the current context's device (and technically the AL functions also for the context).
 If you change the device, call aladUpdateAL(); again.
-(If you update the context, you can also do that, but most implementations of OpenAL will not differentiate between contexts on the same device for functionality, although it is allowed by the specification.)
+(If you make another context current, you can also do that, but most implementations of OpenAL will not differentiate between contexts on the same device for functionality, although it is allowed by the specification.)

 Once you're done using OpenAL, terminate the library with